 And while you’re working on your mailing list, take some time to clean up your existing contacts.
 Inactive and uninterested recipients can harm your domain reputation in the long run.

 You can try to re-engage your latent customers with a win-back email campaign (or a re-engagement campaign).

 If your recipients respond to it, nurture them with a series of pre-Black Friday emails that build anticipation and excitement.
 Also, don’t hesitate to remove contacts who didn’t respond at all.

 And finally, try to personalize your Black Friday email marketing campaigns and send your audience only offers they would be interested in.

 In other words, not every great offer, no matter how discounted, will appeal to every recipient.

-Black Friday marketing can also be effective when you don’t tell your customers what sort of deal is waiting for them.
+Black Friday ecommerce marketing can also be effective when you don’t tell your customers what sort of deal is waiting for them.

 You can entice your customers to shop at your store on Black Friday by giving each buyer a mystery gift.

 For example, customers who spend at least $35 will receive a mystery gift such as a free pair of socks, a coupon, or a $5 gift card to use at your store.